awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 [AWS Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/) is an Amazon EC2 capability that lets you create isolated compute environments called [enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-concepts.html#term-enclave) to protect and process highly sensitive data\.
 AWS KMS provides condition keys to support AWS Nitro Enclaves\.
 These conditions keys work only when a request for an AWS KMS operation originates in an enclave\.

-When you call the `kms-decrypt`, `kms-generate-data-key`, or `kms-generate-random` APIs in the [aws\-nitro\-enclaves\-sdk\-c](https://github.com/aws/aws-nitro-enclaves-sdk-c) repository from an enclave, these APIs call the corresponding AWS KMS operation with a parameter that includes a signed [attestation document](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-concepts.html#term-attestdoc) from the enclave\.
+When you call the `kms-decrypt`, `kms-generate-data-key`, or `kms-generate-random` [AWS Nitro Enclaves SDK](https://github.com/aws/aws-nitro-enclaves-sdk-c) APIs from an enclave, these APIs call the corresponding AWS KMS operation with a parameter that includes a signed [attestation document](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-concepts.html#term-attestdoc) from the enclave\.
 The signed attestation document proves the enclave's identity to AWS KMS\.

 The following condition keys let you limit the permissions for these operations based on the contents of the signed attestation document\.
 Before allowing an operation, AWS KMS compares the attestation document from the enclave to the values in these AWS KMS condition keys\.